aceteam/Coroutines/README.md

 ...
 )
 ```
-- **_Fork**: Spawns a separate execution branch for the contained element.
-If the original branch is aborted, it will not affect this spawned branch.
+- **_Fork**: Spawns an independent execution branch for the contained element.
+This means if the original branch is aborted, it will not affect this spawned branch.
-- **_Weak**: Used to indicate a lambda should not be evaluated if an associated UObject is no longer valid
+- **_Weak**: Used to indicate a lambda should not be evaluated if an associated UObject is no longer valid.
+Returns a failure if the lambda has a return type.

 #### Any of the previous building blocks can receive an argument of 4 possible types:
 1. A coroutine node (which is also the return type of any of these blocks)